Adding mealtime insulin?

 *Eligibility Restrictions & Offer Terms:

-This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs, or commercial/private insurance.
-Only people without prescription medication insurance can apply for this offer.
+Insulins Valyou Savings Program: This savings program is not insurance.
+For a complete list of participating brands, products, and National Drug Codes (NDCs) Click Here.
+This offer is not valid for prescriptions covered by or submitted for reimbursement, in whole or in part, under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs, or commercial/private insurance.
+Only patients without prescription medication insurance can apply for this offer.
 Void where prohibited by law.
-For the duration of the program, eligible patients will pay $35 per 30 Day Supply.
+For the duration of the program, eligible cash paying patients will pay $35 per 30 Day Supply.
 To pay $35 per 30 Day Supply, you must fill all your Sanofi Insulin prescriptions at the same time, together each month.
-Not valid for SOLIQUA 100/33 (insulin glargine and lixisenatide) injection 100 Units/mL and 33 mcg/mL.
-When using the Insulins Valyou Savings Card, prices are guaranteed for 12 consecutive monthly fills.
 The Insulins Valyou Savings Program applies to the cost of medication.
 There are other relevant costs associated with overall treatment.
 Sanofi reserves the right to rescind, revoke, terminate, or amend this offer, eligibility, and terms of use at any time without notice.
 Upon registration, patients will receive all program details.
+For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Insulins Valyou Savings Program at (833) 813-0190(833) 813-0190 (8:00 am-8:00 pm EST, Monday-Friday).

 Important Safety Information